StephenFordham/K-Nearest-Neighbors/README.md

 # KNN

-# Example KNN example using a fake dataset made using makeblobs from sklearn.datasets
+## KNN example using a fake dataset made using makeblobs from sklearn.datasets.